MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/index.md

 ---
-title: "Layouts"
+title: "Layouts in Xamarin.Forms"
-description: "Lay out views on screen." ms.prod: xamarin ms.assetid: 65030DA3-C7C1-4A02-B478-811073C39139 ms.technology: xamarin-forms
+description: "Xamarin.Forms has several layouts and features for organizing content on screen, and this article explains them." ms.prod: xamarin ms.assetid: 65030DA3-C7C1-4A02-B478-811073C39139 ms.technology: xamarin-forms